-The wind direction multiplier M_d shall be taken as 1.0.
+- The maps of Australia and New Zealand in the Standard are to be disregarded. - The factors F_c and F_d noted in Clause 3.4 shall apply. - The wind direction multiplier M_d shall be taken as 1.0.
 All other provisions of NZS1170 Part 2 shall apply.

-ii) Dead and Live actions:
+(ii) Dead and Live actions: